Skip to content

 Blue+yellow – green

-In the image below, if you focus on the triangles within the circle, you’ll see that the secondary colors are clearly indicated as the mixtures of primary colors.
+In the image below, if you focus on the triangles within the circle, you’ll see that the secondary colors are indicated as the mixtures of primary colors.

 However, this is not so strict in the real usage of colors.
 You won’t always get the same purple when you mix red and blue.
 There are different blues and reds.